eyandocumet/eyandocumet.github.io/index.md

 # Hi, I'm Eyan 👋

-I'm a Mechanical Engineer obsessed with solving high-stakes, highly-technical problems.
-I'm specialized in advanced manufacturing, electromechanical systems, and designing around multi-physical constraints.
+I am a Mechanical Engineer driven by solving high-stakes, multi-physical engineering challenges.
+I specialize in advanced manufacturing, mechatronics, and designing hardware under tight thermal and structural constraints.

-Currently, I'm lending my skills to designing autoclaves and process systems at ASC.
-My background includes leading hardware R&D for a particle accelerator prototype at LBNL, mechatronics and simulation projects at UC Berkeley.
+Currently, I design and execute massive industrial autoclaves and complex process systems at ASC Process Systems, focusing on systems-level engineering and project management.
+Previously, I led mechanical hardware R&D for a particle accelerator prototype at Lawrence Berkeley National Laboratory and developed custom multiphysics simulation tools and robotics at UC Berkeley.

 ## Work Experience
 {% for item in site.data.portfolio.jobs %}